bradkef/total_integrated_info/README.md

 # total_integrated_info
 This package computes total effective information of all possible partitions of a system.

+Note: We also added the package equivalent_graphs, which provides functions that allow to determine equivalence classes of graphs.
+Using these can reduce runtime significantly depending on the application.

 To reproduce the code execute following:
 1. pip install -r "requirements.txt"
 2. python3 total_integrated_info.py